G-M05/CAD-Portfolio/README.md

 **This portfolio is actively being developed.
 More projects and documentation will be added soon.**

+Computer engineering student and hardware design engineer working on embedded systems and robotics projects.

 Welcome to my CAD Portfolio a curated showcase of my 3D design work, both solo and collaborative.
 Here you’ll find parametric models, detailed renders, and documentation for each project.